 But, choosing a birth class itself can be an overwhelming process.
 Hypnobirthing, Bradley, Lamaze?
 Which method is the best and which one SHOULD you take?

-Here at She Births Bravely, we help thousands of moms prepare for birth through our free online resources and our own birthing class, How Not To Freak Out During Labor.
+Here at She Births Bravely, we help thousands of moms prepare for birth through our free online resources and our own birthing class, Birth Undone.
+Our goal is to undo fear, undo the things that leave you at risk for twists and turns, and undo pain.
+That way, you can go through your birth feeling confident, safe and present.

 But, if you’re like me, you like to explore all your options.
 I sometimes have moms ask me, Suzzie, how does your course compare to the other methods out there? so I put together this guide to help you understand the pros and cons of each method so that you can find the BEST childbirth class for you.